 - Nail polish and items related to nail polish

 - Books that aren’t about a pre-approved topic

 DVDs and video games make sense, as do electronics.
 You won’t have access to many electronics unless you’re supervised.
 The staff needs to make sure you don’t play violent video games or watch violent movies.
 A ban on electronics also helps you to focus on the treatment center, rather than staying “plugged in.”

-Nail polish is usually banned because of the chemicals.
+Usually you will not be allowed to bring nail polish to the rehabilitation center.
+It is usually banned because of the chemicals.
 Some people try to abuse the fumes in nail polish and polish remover to achieve a high.
 Since the center is a strict sober living environment, these items can’t be permitted.